 After a period of silence, in 2015, during the visit of then Australian Prime Minister Malcolm Turnbull, Canberra and Manila signed a Joint Statement on Comprehensive Partnership, opening a period of strong development between the two countries.

 Sharing common emerging security challenges in the region, especially from maritime issues, has brought Canberra and Manila closer together.
-Defense cooperation has grown by leaps and bounds, with the two countries regularly holding large-scale joint military exercises.
+Defence cooperation has grown by leaps and bounds, with the two countries regularly holding large-scale joint military exercises.

 During his visit to the Philippines, Mr. Anthony Albanese continued to affirm the security partnership.
-In addition, he promoted trade and investment relations, which are currently quite stagnant.
+In addition, he promoted trade and investment relations, which are currently quite quiet.
 Compared to Japan and China, Australia is quite limited in developing infrastructure projects in the Philippines.

 However, past experience from security and defense relations is the basis for Australia and the Philippines to diversify areas of cooperation, aiming to elevate the relationship to a strategic partnership.